 VM-30 Section 3.B.5

 5. An appropriate allocation of assets in the amount of the IMR, whether positive or negative, shall be used in any asset adequacy analysis.
 In performing the allocation, any portion of the total company IMR balance that is not admitted under statutory accounting procedures shall first be removed.
+However, the full amount of any negative IMR balance that is admitted must be used in the asset adequacy analysis.
+In the case of negative IMR, the allocated assets are reduced by the absolute value of the negative IMR.
 Analysis of risks regarding asset default may include an appropriate allocation of assets supporting the asset valuation reserve; these AVR assets may not be applied for any other risks with respect to reserve adequacy.
 Analysis of these and other risks may include assets supporting other mandatory or voluntary reserves available to the extent not used for risk analysis and reserve support.

 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)